codyzu/www-xenproject-org/content/contribute/contribution-guidelines.md

 ### Escalation

-If you submitted a patch to the xen-devel mailing list or bugzilla and did not receive a response within 5 business days, please send an email to xen-devel and in the first line of that email, include this phrase "Patch escalation: no response for x days".
+If you submitted a patch to the xen-devel mailing list and did not receive a response within 5 business days, please send an email to xen-devel and in the first line of that email, include this phrase "Patch escalation: no response for x days".

 This is one case where you should "top post" to make sure that the escalation text is read.